Jahia/jahia-nextjs-initiative/README.md

 - [headless-templatesSet]: a Jahia Templates Set for headless projects.
 This template set must be used with a proxy to enable headless features.
-- [nextjs-proxy]: a jahia modules used to manage Nextjs website in Jahia.
+- [nextjs-proxy]: a Jahia modules used to manage Nextjs website in Jahia.
 This module provides :
   - an HTTP proxy to redirect edit and preview rendering
   - a mixin to configure paths and token to interact with your Vercel next-js app
   - a mixin and its contentList Initializer to list and select an headless template for your pages